 Jim sang also.
 He can actually sing.
 He used to sing show tunes, loudly.
 He was in the West Point Choir a long time ago.
 It made us smile.
 He has voice issues these days from a throat condition.

 That first outing was particularly significant.
 It was to the early morning International Fellowship’s baptism service and breakfast at the Sheraton.
 I held her as we stood around the pool watching and praying for those being baptized.
 She was totally Adorable.
 Truth is both those girls melted my heart.
 They still do.

 Truth is truth even from a 15 year old boy.
 Yes, I was and yes, I am.
 Always.

 I sang Blessed Assurance over her and Meg, her sister who came home a year and one month later those early nights.
 So they would know we loved them and so did He.
+Always and forever.

 Always ours; always His.